 34. Favorite Thing that Helps You Relax

-It’s these moments that are going to recharge your soul, mind, and body so that you face yet another day in the classroom with confidence, calmness, and happiness.
+It’s this time that is going to recharge your soul, mind, and body so that you face yet another day in the classroom with confidence, calmness, and happiness.

 35. New Teacher Supply Kit

-Your list of must haves for new teachers isn’t complete without them.
+Your list of new teacher must haves isn’t complete without them.

-Whether you’re brand new or relatively new to the teaching profession, work smarter by collecting a few of these recommended must haves.
+Whether you’re brand new or relatively new to the teaching profession, work smarter by collecting a few of these recommended new teacher must haves.